 What is Local SEO?

 Stop for a moment and think of Google as this vast library of information about all the things known to mankind.
+All of which can be found through organic search.

-This library is vast, it would probably be as vast as the entire world.
+This library is so vast, it would probably be as vast as the entire world.
 Naturally, it would have smaller branches scattered in different countries, cities, and towns.

-In every branch, there’s a librarian who’s in charge of satisfying your queries.
+In every local branch, there’s a librarian who’s in charge of satisfying your queries.
 If you wanted to know about something, you would just have to get up and ask.

 Now, let’s say you’re craving a good burger.
 You slip a piece of paper that says “best burger” to the librarian.
 (Let’s just pretend that’s how you would communicate with them).